CarlKho-Minerva/Nail_Bite_Detect-WearOS/README.md

 - `android.permission.BODY_SENSORS`
 - `android.permission.VIBRATE`

-## If you want to see the database file directly, you can use the Device File Explorer in Android Studio:
+## If you want to see the database file directly, you can use the Device File Explorer in Android Studio

 1. Open Device File Explorer: In Android Studio, go to View > Tool Windows > Device File Explorer.